 Court of Appeals

 On November 4, 2014, Nevada voters approved the creation of a Court of Appeals by allowing an amendment to Article 6 of the Nevada Constitution.
-This unique court will hear roughly one-third of all cases submitted to the Nevada Supreme Court in a deflective model, where the Supreme Court will assign cases to a three-judge Court of Appeals.
+This unique court hears roughly one-third of all cases submitted to the Nevada Supreme Court in a deflective model, where the Supreme Court assigns cases to the three-judge Court of Appeals.
 This is similar to systems used in other states, including Iowa, Idaho, and Mississippi.

 Appellate courts resolve cases by published opinion and unpublished order.
-Opinions become part of the State of Nevada’s caselaw and can be cited and relied on by lower courts, attorneys and the public.
+Opinions become part of the State of Nevada’s case law and can be cited and relied on by lower courts, attorneys and the public.
 Unpublished orders apply only to the parties involved in the appeal.
-Prior to the approval of the Court of Appeals, the Supreme Court disposed of most matters with orders that are not precedent-setting, but take less time to prepare.
-In recent years, because of its overwhelming caseload, the Supreme Court has only been able to resolve approximately 4 percent of all its cases by opinion.
-Adding the Court of Appeals will reduce the caseload at the Supreme Court, thereby allowing the Supreme Court to spend more time on the cases that merit published opinions.

-Appeals will continue to be filed with the Office of the Supreme Court Clerk, and will remain assigned to the Supreme Court until they are ready to be decided.
-The Supreme Court will then decide which matters should be assigned to the Court of Appeals.
-This deflective model will allow the Supreme Court to speed up the appeals process by assigning cases to the Court of Appeals, while retaining those cases that raise questions of first impression or issues of important public policy.
-This will result in more published opinions establishing guidance on Nevada law, improved decisions in the District Courts, and improved access to the appellate process.
+Appeals are filed with the Office of the Supreme Court Clerk, and remain assigned to the Supreme Court until the Court makes assignments to the Court of Appeals.
+This deflective model allows the Supreme Court to speed up the appeals process by assigning cases to the Court of Appeals, while retaining those cases that raise questions of first impression or issues of important public policy.
+This model results in more published opinions establishing guidance on Nevada law, improved decisions in the District Courts, and improved access to the appellate process..

-In sum, the Court of Appeals will improve access to justice in Nevada by providing for faster resolution of all cases.
-In addition, the Court of Appeals will allow for an increase in the number of published opinions in all areas of Nevada law.
-These published opinions will improve decisions made by the District Courts and provide clarity for Nevada’s citizens and businesses.
-The Nevada Judiciary is appreciative of the trust and confidence of voters in approving the constitutional amendment.
+In sum, the Court of Appeals has improved access to justice in Nevada by providing for faster resolution of all cases.
+In addition, the Court of Appeals has allowed for an increase in the number of published opinions in all areas of Nevada law.
+These published opinions improve decisions made by the District Courts and provide clarity for Nevada’s citizens and businesses.